BEnvSci (Mgt-CultHerit) (Hons) CSU, PhD CSU, SFHEA, AFHERDSA

-Prue Gonzalez is a lecturer with the School of Environmental Sciences at Charles Sturt University.
+Dr Prue Gonzalez is a Senior Lecturer in Environmental Management in the School of Agricultural, Environmental and Veterinary Sciences.
 Prue's primary areas of teaching focus on preparing reflective and ethical professionals to work in the complex and changing field of the environmental sciences.
+The science disciplines are diverse, and future practice is equally as diverse: interdisciplinary, dynamic and challenging.